cloudwithax/pomice/docs/hdi/queue.md

 :::{important}

-Your `Track` object must be in the queue if you want to remove it.
+Your `Track` object must be in the queue if you want to jump to it.
 Make sure you follow [](queue.md#getting-a-track-from-the-queue) before running this function.

 :::